What are prunes?

 Prunes or prune juice may well be one of the best remedies out there for constipation.
 Gently stimulating the bowels and potentially offering some additional health benefits while they’re at it, what’s not to like?

-However, it has to be said, prune juice probably isn’t the most popular remedy out there, possibly because of the stigma attached to it, or is it the, let’s say, slightly acquired taste?
-So what are the other options?
+However, it has to be said, prune juice probably isn’t the most popular remedy out there, possibly because of the stigma attached to it, or is it the, let’s say, slightly acquired taste (however, you definitely need to try Biotta's new blend before jumping to assumptions), so are there any other options?

-The pharmacy or doctor is still a go-to option for many people suffering from constipation.
-Prescribed or even over-the-counter laxatives can be severe, unnecessary and are unlikely to have the nice addition of naturally occurring vitamins, minerals and antioxidants.
+Finally, the pharmacy or doctor should still be a last resort for anyone suffering from long-term constipation.
+Prescribed or even over-the-counter laxatives can be severe, unnecessary and are unlikely to have the nice addition of naturally occurring vitamins, minerals and antioxidants, so just beware that these shouldn’t be a long-term solution.
+Should we always assume medications are the way forward?
+Not always; we should be appreciating the products of nature which may well be offering us a just as effective solution!